-Introduction
+CoT Introduction

-The Makito supports both KLV (Key Length Value) and CoT (Cursor on Target) metadata capture and stream insertion.
+The Makito X supports both KLV (Key Length Value) and CoT (Cursor-on-Target) metadata capture and stream insertion.
 This optional feature allows the encoder to capture metadata and then incorporate the information within the metadata elementary stream of the standard MPEG Transport Stream.
-As of Version 2.2.0, the Makito also accepts raw CoT metadata from a UDP source and filters the SPI (Sensor Point of Interest) messages based on a user-supplied string.
+The metadata may be captured either from the serial port interface or from a UDP source.

-For information on controlling and managing CoT metadata insertion parameters through the Makito Web Interface, please refer to the Makito User's Guide or the online help.
+This Addendum provides instructions for controlling and managing CoT metadata insertion parameters through the Makito X Web Interface.

+For information on the CoT UDP implementation as well as KLV metadata capture, please refer to the Makito X Encoder User's Guide or the online help available from the Web Interface.

-Cursor on Target
+Cursor-on-Target

-The Makito offers advanced capabilities for the translation of CoT (Cursor on Target) information (for UAV applications) into industry standard KLV format.
+The Makito X offers advanced capabilities for the translation of CoT (Cursor-on-Target) information (for UAV applications) into industry standard KLV format.
 The input format of serial or network metadata sources can be set to CoT from the Web Interface.

-Cursor on Target is an XML-based protocol that enables Machine-to-Machine Targeting to:
+Cursor-on-Target is an XML-based protocol that enables Machine-to-Machine Targeting to: